Home

 On Sunday the 20th, the following day a parade of traditional costumes and Rifleman is held.
 Sunday the 27th September at the end of the Theresienwiesen below the Ruhmeshalle in front of the statue of Bavaria a concert of all participating brass bands takes place.
 An important come together of more than thirty bands many brass band lovers are looking forward to.
 This year the final day is on October the 4th.
 Since 1994 the festive days always include, the 3rd October, the day of the German unification.

 The Munich Oktoberfest in Germany is a very popular event that models for festivals internationally.
-More importantly it attracts millions of tourists to Munich each year during this time.
+More importantly it attracts almost 7 million visitors each year during this time.
 Wise travellers take this fact to heart and pre-book way in advance their accommodation and seats in the tents to celebrate.
-Alternatively they arrive early to secure seats.
+Alternatively they arrive early in the morning when the tent open up to secure seats.

 Apart of vast amounts on Octoberfest beer many traditional foods are served in and around the beer tents.
 For drinking breaks an amusement park with fun rides and stalls are spread around the tents.
 During week days the festivity hours are between 10 am and 11.30 pm while the tents open at 9 am on weekends.